lusis/apithings/internal/statusthing/README.md

     - `STATUS_YELLOW`: maps to whatever intermediate state between healthy and unhealthy means to you

 ## Running
-_note that the debug env var isn't required but the app is silent otherwise except in cases of errors_
+_note that the debug env var isn't required but the app is mostly silent otherwise except in cases of errors_

 - `go build -o statusthing ./cmd/statusthing/main.go && STATUSTHING_DEBUG=1 ./statusthing`
 - `STATUSTHING_DEBUG=1 go run ./cmd/statusthing/main.go`